Research Focus - Grazing management

 - Individual cow feed access points for daily dry matter intake recording – Hokofarm Group RIC Feed System

 - Metabolism house for 12 cows- facility to undertake detailed rumen nutrition studies

 - Total winter cubicle housing facilities for 300 cows

 Currently there are 300 dairy cows in the Moorepark Farm herd.
-Fifty of these are autumn calving cows.
-Both the spring and autumn herds are mated with sires from the ICBF active bull list.
-Below is the EBI report of the Moorepark Farm herd.
+Cows are mated with sires from the ICBF active bull list.
+Below is the EBI report of the Moorepark Farm herd (2019).